 Thankfully, the Court of Special Appeals ruled for the victim.
 The key take-home lesson here is if there is any question about an umbrella or uninsured coverage, turn over every last stone.
-Because there is a real good chance you are going to find a path to move coverage.
+Because there is a real good chance you will find a path to move coverage.

 A woman was injured in a car accident by a driver with no insurance.
 She brought suit in Prince George’s County against the driver and against her own insurance company, Encompass Insurance Co. of America (“Encompass”), for uninsured motorist coverage.

-Before trial, both parties sought summary judgment on the issue of how much uninsured motorist (“UM”) coverage Duckett-Murray had under her policy.
-Under Maryland law all auto insurance policies issued after October 1, 1992, had to provide UM coverage that was equal to the amount of liability coverage unless waived by the insured (the “Equal Coverage Law”).
+Before trial, both parties sought summary judgment on how much uninsured motorist (“UM”) coverage Duckett-Murray had under her policy.
+Under Maryland law, all auto insurance policies issued after October 1, 1992, had to provide UM coverage equal to the amount of liability coverage unless waived by the insured (the “Equal Coverage Law”).
 Duckett-Murray’s policy was originally issued in 1987 but had been repeatedly renewed every year since then.
 I’d like to see the math on what was paid in insurance premiums since 1987 and how many claims had been paid during that period.
 I’m betting Encompass did quite well.

 Issues Presented on Appeal